Doncaster Sheffield Airport: MP Nick Fletcher criticises organisation of public inquiry

 It comes after South Yorkshire Mayor Oliver Coppard announced the first two events of their kind last month.

-The meetings in Doncaster and Sheffield will allow the public to share their questions and views to prevent a major infrastructure closure in the region.
+The meetings in Doncaster and Sheffield allowed the public to share their questions and views to prevent a major infrastructure closure in the region.

 It comes in the wake of the closure of Doncaster Sheffield Airport by owner Peel Group in 2022.